Versicolored barbet: Distribution and habitat

 The nominate "blue-moustached" barbet is found from Peru's Cuzco and Puno Regions eastward to Cochabamba Department in north central Bolivia.
 The "blue-cowled" form is found only in Peru, from west central Amazonas south to northern Huánuco.
 The "blue-chinned" form is also found only in Peru, along the eastern slope of the Andes from eastern Huánuco to northern Cuzco.

 All subspecies of the versicolored barbet inhabit humid submontane forest, especially those heavy with epiphytes and mosses, as well as mature secondary forest.
-The nominate also inhabits dry forest in Bolovia.
+The nominate also inhabits dry forest in Bolivia.
 All three typically range in elevation from 1000 to 2000 m but can be found as high as 2225 m.

 Behavior

 Feeding

 Only the nominate form of versicolored barbet's diet and foraging technique have been studied; those of the other forms are assumed to be similar.
 About 80% of its diet is fruits and seeds and the remainder mostly arthropods.
 It forages alone, in pairs, and sometimes with mixed-species foraging flocks, usually between 10 and 25 m above the ground.
 It seeks arthropod prey by poking and tearing clusters of dead leaves.